wasp-lang/wasp/web/docs/auth/overview.md

 <AuthMethodsGrid />

 #### `onAuthFailedRedirectTo: String` <Required />
-The path where an unauthenticated user will be redirected if they try to access a private page (which is declared by setting `authRequired: true` for a specific page).
+The route to which Wasp should redirect unauthenticated user when they try to access a private page (i.e., a page that has `authRequired: true`).
 Check out these [essentials docs on auth](/docs/essentials/auth#adding-auth-to-the-project) to see an example of usage.

 #### `onAuthSucceededRedirectTo: String`